faytech North America Industrial Mainboards

 3. Use an I / O shield.

 An I / O shield is an iron plate that works to close the rift there is between the input/output connectors of the motherboard.
 With the shield the computer also will be closed so as not be penetrated by dirt, dust or anything else that might cause problems.

 4. Select the appropriate port.

 The SSD, SATA or PATA drive will need to be connected to all for system booting.
-Some motherboards provides a RAID controller for SATA / PATA, but you must install the operating system.
+Some motherboards provide a RAID controller for SATA / PATA, but you must install the operating system.

 5. Adjust the RAM.

 Install RAM based upon the configuration necessary for the software you will utilize.
 If you do not get the right configuration for dual-channel memory, the system most likely experiences a decrease in performance that is quite significant.

 When replacing a motherboard there are a few things that should be considered to reduce the risk of damage or generally getting it wrong.
 The first thing to consider is your existing system.
 If you are replacing your existing motherboard then you need to know what specification you have.